Git Fetch vs Git Pull: What Is the Difference?

 Understanding git pull

-The git pull command is a shortcut that combines two operations: fetch and merge.
+The git pull command is a convenience shortcut that combines two operations into one: fetch followed by merge.
 It downloads changes from the remote repository and immediately applies them to your current branch.
+This is efficient when you are confident that the remote changes will integrate cleanly and you want to stay current without extra steps.

 git pull origin main